cristinae/WikiTailor/lump/lump-aq-basics/README.md

 SUBPROJECTS
 -----------

-algebra-vector - includes the class for operating over a vector.
+algebra - includes the class for operating over vectors and matrix.

 check - classes to check whether a given parameter (or any object) is what is expected; e.g. it is not empty, not null, true, etc.
 It includes a few methods to throw errors.

 io-files - includes classes to read and write files in different ways as well as a fool CSV reader and writer.

 log - includes classes and configuration files to keep logs.